montagejs/montage/README.md

 5. Point your browser to http://localhost:8083/.

-    You should see the contents of the Welcome component—a simple single-page application, which is explicitly loaded to accompany our [Quick Start](http://montagejs.org/docs/quick-start.html) tutorial.
+    You should see the contents of the Welcome component—a simple single-page application, which is explicitly loaded to accompany our two-part [quick start tutorial](http://montagejs.org/docs/montagejs-setup.html) tutorial.

 ##Where to Go from Here
-For a quick introduction on how to assemble MontageJS components into a user interface, refer to the section [“Say Hello to MontageJS”](http://montagejs.org/docs/quick-start.html) in our Quick Start tutorial.
+For a quick introduction on how to assemble MontageJS components into a user interface, refer to [“Hello MontageJS”](http://montagejs.org/docs/hello-montagejs.html) in our Quick Start tutorial.
 For more information on MontageJS components, bindings, event handling, serialization etc. refer to the [documentation](http://montagejs.org/docs/) (be patient: we are currently in the process of updating the docs).